shubham1310/AttributeRanking/FinalSubmission/code/Readme.md

 The feature extraction code can be found in the cnn folder.
 It is implemented in keras.
 The details are in the readme in that folder.

+For ranking we have two models:
+One is described in the RankSVM folder and other in RankNet folder